-Limited Mobility
+Limited mobility

-Living Alone
+Living alone

-Serious fires in commercial premises
+Identified Risk - Serious fires in commercial premises

 In 2016/17, there were 463 accidental fires where people work and visit.
-This resulted in 9 injuries and 2 deaths.
-Of these there were a number of fires at large commercial properties most notably the Royal Clarence Hotel in Exeter.
+This resulted in 9 injuries and two deaths.
+Of these there were a number of fires at large commercial properties, most notably the Royal Clarence Hotel in Exeter.
 The impacts of such fires on people, the economy and the environment both built and natural can be significant and have severe impacts on the ability of businesses, affected both directly and indirectly, to continue to trade.

-To target our resources to maximise the impact of our activity we use predictive analytics, our Fire Risk Event Data (FRED) dataset identifies those businesses that are most likely to have a fire in the next 12 months and where the risk is higher due to factors such as sleeping accommodation on the premises.
-Currently there are approximately 10,000 addresses identified as priority addresses.
+To target our resources to maximise the impact of our activity we use predictive analytics.
+Our fire risk event data (FRED) dataset identifies those businesses that are most likely to have a fire in the next 12 months and where the risk is higher due to factors such as sleeping accommodation on the premises.
+Currently there are about 10,000 addresses identified as priority addresses.

-Deliberate fires
+Identified Risk - Deliberate fires